Boberkraft/chat/README.md

 ## How does it work?
 Tomasz sends a priveta msg to Bobi:

-0. When users are connection they provide a dictionary with functions:
+0. Users on connection provide a dictionary with functions:
 ```python
 c = rpyc.connect('localhost', 18812)
 bgsrv = rpyc.BgServingThread(c)